Vaccination Clinics

 Ontario no longer requires proof of vaccination.
 If you do require a receipt for some reason, the provincial Covid vaccination software we use, does automatically send a receipt to the email address provided.
 If you do not have an email address, you can request at our clinic that reception print you a receipt.

-You can cancel your online booked appointments through the link provided to you in your confirmation email.
+You can cancel your NFHT online booked appointment by following the link in your confirmation email.
 You may also phone 289-252-2139 to cancel an appointment booked at the Northumberland Mall location.

-For more information see Haliburton Kawartha Pineridge District Health Unit’s website. click here
+For more information see the Lakelands Public Health website. click here

 • For further information about children and the COVID-19 Vaccine click here for resources including videos, games, and resources designed for special needs children.
 Further resources are below on this website in the FAQ.